m13253/sb-ladspa-plugins/README.md

 Technically, this filter sets `L=avg+factor*(L-avg); R=avg+factor*(R-avg)`,
 where `avg=(L+R)/2`.

+Note that extreme parameters may cause loud volume.
+It may be useful to insert a gain filter to lower the volume before extrastereo.

 **Factor:** Sets the difference coefficient (default: 2.5).
 0 means mono sound (average of both channels), with 1 sound will be unchanged, with -1 left and right channels will be swapped.